heyitszayna/CreditCrisisAnalysis/README.md

 ## Term Project: Securitization & the 2007–2009 Credit Crisis

 This repository contains the materials submitted for the **CODS 626 (Financial Derivatives & Risk Management)** final term project.
-The project investigates how securitization of subprime mortgages affected the risk and stock-market performance** of major U.S. financial institutions during the 2007–2009 financial crisis.
+The project investigates how the securitization of subprime mortgages affected the risk and stock-market performance of major U.S. financial institutions during the 2007–2009 financial crisis.
 The analysis compares high-exposure banks with lower-exposure banks over the period 2003–2009, using Python to compute volatility, beta, drawdowns, correlation structures, and statistical validation tests.

 ---